Assessment of Potential Donors

 - No alcoholism or frequent and heavy alcohol intake.

-- No history of cancer.
+- No history of cancer (other than skin cancer).

 - Your height and weight compared to the recipient is “appropriate.”

 If you are overweight but otherwise a good potential donor, you may be given time to lose weight.
 Several donors who have visited LDO said they were able to lose weight and donate successfully.